 Our Progress: The current goal set in 2010 has been met.
-We are currently drafting an updated Water System Plan that will set forth a new 6-year demand side goal.
-Until this goal is established, we will continue with the current goal of a .33% per year reduction in historical ERU average consumption (215 gallons/day).
-2014 ERU gallons/day average was 186.
+We have drafted an updated Water System Plan and set a new 6-year demand side goal that will be effective for the 2016 reporting year.
+2015 consumption was 195 gallons/day per ERU.